Big 8 Conference (Missouri): History

+Membership history

 1928

 The conference was established as the Southwest Activities Association but was known as the Big 10.
 Founding members were: Aurora, Carthage, Joplin, Lamar, Monett, Mt.
 Vernon, Neosho, Nevada, Springfield and Webb City.

 1953

 The Big 10 changed to the Big 9 when Springfield and Joplin left the conference and Cassville was added.

 1963

 The Big 10 was re-established when Carl Junction was added.

 1976

 The Big 10 added McDonald County, East Newton, and Seneca to form the Big 13 Conference.

 1979

 Webb City leaves the conference for two years thus causing the renaming to the Big 12 Conference.

 1981

 Webb City is reinstated into the conference.
 The conference is renamed the Big 13 Conference with schools divided into two divisions.

 1982

 Joplin (Memorial) lured Neosho, Webb City, Carthage, McDonald County, and Nevada to form the Big 6 Conference.
 The remaining schools formed the Big 8 Conference (Aurora, Carl Junction, Cassville, East Newton, Lamar, Monett, Mt.
 Vernon, and Seneca).

 In 1985, Joplin Memorial merges with Joplin Parkwood to form Joplin High School and thus, the Big 6 Conference is renamed the Southwest Conference.
 Teams are: Joplin, Carthage, McDonald County, Neosho, Nevada, and Webb City.